sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 ### use strict

 - What is the significance of use strict ?
-- How JavaScrit behave without use strict ?
+- How JavaScript behave without use strict ?

 ### Looping and Switch